rocket-pool/rocketpool-research/Protocol DAO/pdao-prop-challenge-spec.md

-# [DRAFT] Protocol DAO Proposal Challenge System Specification
+# Protocol DAO Proposal Challenge System Specification

 This specification describes the terminology, behavior, and design details of the Rocket Pool on-chain Protocol DAO proposal challenge process.